 Ischiogluteal bursitis is inflammation of the bursa that lies between the Ischial tuberosity and the tendon of a hamstring muscle.
+A bursa helps movement betweeen the tendon and the bone so when this becomes inflamed it can be painful.
+It can occur with a hamstring or tendon injury, which have similar symptoms to ischiogluteal bursitis.

 What is a Bursa?